adamsilver/fdpb/01-Register.md

 Where possible, we should avoid asking users to create complex passwords because they are hard to remember.
 In the case of simplifying the password field, we might consider passphrases[^2].

-A passphrase has many benefits but they are also less familiar to users so for our form we'll stick to the common and familiar pattern and solve the challenge inherent in the traditional password field.
+Like the No Password technique, a passphrase has many benefits but they are uncommon and unfamilar.
+Once again this is something we should explore through testing.

+We'll stick to a more traditional password field (that has complex rules).
+In doing so we'll look at ways to make such a field easy to use.

 ## Email field